DimitarChristoff/primish/README.md

 ### Changelog

+- 0.3.8 performance optimisations for primish/emitter
+- 0.3.7 tweaks for bower consumption
 - 0.3.6 perf fixes for emitter.trigger, tiny doc changes, jsdoc notation
 - 0.3.5 dereferencing `this.options` from protos, export of `primish.clone`
 - 0.3.4 fixed AMD module IDs for build to work better with bundles